 It is India’s Unique Identification project, which has the biggest biometrics database in the world.
 Aadhar Project is using MongoDB as its database to store a massive amount of demographic and biometric data of more than 1.2 billion Indians.
 MongoDB is being used for the storage of images in the Aadhar project.

-Ea is an online multiplayer game that is using MongoDB Database for its game called FIFA Online 3.
+EA is an online multiplayer game that is using MongoDB Database for its game called FIFA Online 3.
+It is one of the world’s best-selling video game franchises that caters to millions of players.
+This multiplayer game requires scalability to allow such a large number of players to use the platform.
+Since scalability is one of the most remarkable features of MongoDB, EA uses it to run multiple servers.
+EA currently uses over 250 MongoDB servers.
 MongoDB can easily handle complicated things that need synchronization with each other entirely.

 Practical MongoDB Use Cases